NikasDeveloper/react-app/README.md

 yarn serve:dev
 yarn build:dev //or yarn build:prod to build for production
 ```
+Almost no styling used at all but what needed to show theme capabilities.

 ## Configuration
 Your `package.json` is the source of truth.